 Note: The stamp is active for three years.
 Instructions will be sent out when the time comes for re-certification.

 How to update your information if you already have a stamp:

 If you move/change address or practice, you must notify the Oregon Immunization Program immediately by refilling out the same application form above and choosing “Update New Location”.
 Fax or mail to the Oregon Immunization Program (address above).

-Where to go in Oregon for Yellow Fever Vaccine
+Oregon Yellow Fever Vaccine Sites Map

 Oregon Yellow Fever Stamp Provider Map